brick/app/README.md

 The application ships with a few routes that cover the most common use cases.
 If you have more complex requirements, you can easily write your own routes.

-Let's add an off-the-box route that automatically maps the request path to the class path:
+Let's add an off-the-box route that maps a each path directory to a controller:

-    use Brick\App\Route\StandardRoute;
+    use Brick\App\Route\SimpleRoute;

-    $route = new StandardRoute('MyApp\Controller');
+    $route = new SimpleRoute([
+        '/' => MyApp\Controller\IndexController::class,
+    ]);

     $application->addRoute($route);

+Open your browser at `/`, you should get the index page message.
-Open your browser as `/index/hello`, you should get the "Hello, world" message.
+Open your browser at `/hello`, you should get the "Hello, world" message.

-What happened here is that our route mapped the request path `index/hello` to the class/method path `MyApp\Controller\Index::hello()`.

 ### Getting request data

 Returning information is great, but most of the time you will need to get data from the current request first.
 It's very easy to get access to the `Request` object, just add it as a parameter to your method:

-    public function hello(Request $request)
+    public function helloAction(Request $request)
     {
         return new Response('Hello, ' . $request->getQuery('name'));
     }

-Now if you open your browser at `/index/hello?name=John`, you should get a "Hello, John" message.
+Now if you open your browser at `/hello?name=John`, you should get a "Hello, John" message.

 ### Adding plugins